jbw3/OS/doc/ahciNotes.md

     * Document results of my failed attempts - may help understand interface better for others
 - **Collect all the major takeaways/lessons learned/specific issues resolved into a TIPS section**
 - Include details about what changed before/after doing a full HBA reset (state of ports, CLB, etc.)
+- Maybe include brief list of **highlights** of differences between AHCI v1.0 and v1.3??